La La Land: Plot

-While stuck in Los Angeles traffic, aspiring actress Amelia "Mia" Dolan has a moment of road rage directed at Sebastian "Seb" Wilder, a jazz pianist.
-After a hard day at work, Mia's subsequent audition goes awry when the casting director takes a phone call during an emotional scene.
-That night, her roommates take her to a lavish party in the Hollywood Hills, promising her that someone in the crowd could jump-start her career.
+While stuck in Los Angeles traffic ("Another Day of Sun"), Sebastian "Seb" Wilder has a moment of road rage directed at aspiring actress Mia Dolan.
+After a hard day at work, Mia's next audition goes awry because the casting director takes a phone call during an emotional scene.
+That night, her roommates take her to a lavish party in the Hollywood Hills, promising her that it could jump-start her career ("Someone in the Crowd").
 After her car is towed, she walks home in disappointment.

-During a gig at a restaurant, Seb slips into jazz improvisation, despite the owner's warning to only play traditional Christmas pieces.
-Mia overhears him playing as she passes by.
+During a gig at a restaurant, Seb slips into jazz improvisation ("Mia & Sebastian's Theme") despite the owner's warning to only play traditional Christmas pieces.
+Mia hears him playing as she passes by.
 Moved, she enters the restaurant and observes Seb being fired for his disobedience.
-As he storms out, Mia attempts to compliment him, but he brushes her off.
+Mia attempts to compliment him as he storms out, but he brushes by her.
 Months later, she runs into Seb at a party where he plays in a 1980s pop cover band.
-After the gig, they walk to their cars and 'lament wasting a lovely night together' despite their clear chemistry.
+Mia requests that Seb play "I Ran" for her.
+After the gig, they walk to their cars and – despite an obvious chemistry – lament wasting the night on each other ("A Lovely Night").

-Seb arrives at Mia's workplace, and she shows him around the Warner Bros. backlot, where she works as a barista, while explaining her passion for acting.
+Seb arrives at Mia's workplace, and she shows him around the Warner Bros. backlot, where she works as a barista, while expressing her passion for acting.
 He takes her to a jazz club, describing his passion for jazz and his desire to open his own club.
-Seb invites Mia to a screening of Rebel Without a Cause and she accepts, forgetting a date with her boyfriend Greg.
-Bored with the latter date, she goes to the theater and finds Seb as the film begins.
-When the screening is interrupted because the film print begins to burn due to a projector malfunction, Seb and Mia spend the rest of the evening together with a romantic visit to the Griffith Observatory.
+Seb invites Mia to a screening of Rebel Without a Cause and she accepts, forgetting a date with her boyfriend.
+Bored with the latter date, she rushes to the theater and finds Seb as the film begins.
+When the screening is interrupted by a projector malfunction, Seb and Mia spend the rest of the evening together with a romantic visit to the Griffith Observatory.

 After more failed auditions, Mia decides, with Seb's encouragement, to write a one-woman play.
-He begins to perform regularly at a jazz club, and they move in together.
-Seb's former bandmate Keith invites him to be the keyboardist in his new jazz fusion band, which will give him a steady income.
-Although dismayed by the band's pop style, Seb signs on after overhearing Mia trying to convince her mother that he is working on his career.
-The band finds success, but Mia knows the band’s music is not the type of music Seb wants to perform.
+Seb begins to perform regularly at a jazz club, and the two of them eventually move in together ("City of Stars").
+A former bandmate of Seb invites him to be the keyboardist in a new jazz fusion band, which will give him a steady income.
+Although dismayed by the band's pop style, Seb signs on after hearing Mia trying to convince her mother that he is working on his career.
+The band finds success, but Mia knows their music is not the type of music Seb wants to perform ("Start a Fire").